shubhwip/pair-programming-exercises/README.md

 ## Structure
 Each Subproject has a README.md file which details out the problem statement.
 There are few refactoring exercises as well with names starting from refactoring-exercise-*.
-Now there is a solution available in each of the subproject and it is written in java and related frameworks.
+Now there is a solution available in each of the subproject and it is written in java and related frameworks. keep in mind that it is not the best solution.

 ## How to approach ?
 - Read the Problem statment